How To Make A Gratitude Jar: A Thankfulness Activity for Young Kids

 We used leftover lids from disposable baking pans.

-I’d recommended sticking with regular food coloring for this project – the colors were much more vibrant!
+I’d recommended sticking with regular food coloring for this project.
+The colors will come out much more vibrant!

-Step Three: Mix the food coloring into the shaving cream
+Mix the food coloring into the shaving cream.

 I tried to have my daughter use some utensils to mix the food coloring around to avoid a big mess.